 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.56% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, the citizens of Pitts - Seville rank slightly lower than the national average.
-13.79% of adults 25 and older in Pitts - Seville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Pitts - Seville with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.79% of adults in Pitts - Seville have a bachelor's degree or advanced degree.

 The per capita income in Pitts - Seville in 2022 was $28,105, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,420 for a family of four.
 However, Pitts - Seville contains both very wealthy and poor people as well.